the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed issue with event title attributes not always escaping properly on List and Day views
 * Bug - Fixed issue with Event Costs not updating when a new ticket was only submitted via Ajax
 * Bug - Fixed an issue Twenty Fourteen and the event views being hidden in screen sizes smaller then 400px
+* Feature - Added the ability to genereate iCal links for a custom list of events

 = [3.11.2] 2015-07-30 =